Perspective | What it takes to chase the world’s most violent storms

 An hour and a half before your intercept, you’re probably in a parking lot chatting with other storm chasers.
 The sun may have poked out from behind morning cloud cover.
 It’s heating the ground.
 The atmosphere is a powder keg.

 The National Weather Service Storm Prediction Center issues a severe thunderstorm or tornado watch.
-You queue up satellite imagery, searching for the first hints of towering puffy clouds.
+You queue up satellite imagery, searching for the first hints of towering, puffy clouds.

 45 minutes before

 The first blips of rain appear on radar.
-You flip over to “storm tops” to see which are tallest — the one in Hays, Kan. is already at 37,000 feet.
+You flip over to “storm tops” to see which are tallest — the one in Hays, Kan., is already at 37,000 feet.
 You decide to wait it out for one or two more radar frames — then it’s go time.
 You’ve decided on a storm.
 Now you lock in and drop into position.

 15 minutes before

-The storm has the classic kidney-bean “hook echo” shape on radar.
+The storm has the classic kidney-bean “hook echo” shape on radar, which reveals it’s rotating.
 A rain-free base looms south of curtains of rain and hail, some rugged tendril-like protrusions reaching down.
 They slowly orbit around as you hustle south to position in the “inflow notch,” or the rain-free conveyor belt of warm air feeding into the storm east of the circulation.
-This time, you’re lucky — oftentimes they’re rain-wrapped and impossible to see.
+This time, you’re lucky.
+Often they’re rain-wrapped and impossible to see.

 Occasional baseball-sized hailstones litter the road.
 You just missed the hail.
 Your windshield thanks you.